hyp/gamedevwebtools/README.md

 Gamedevwebtools is licensed as 'AS IS', the full text of the license agreement can be read in the file 'LICENSE.txt'.

-The browser client is built using jquery, jkey and bootstrap.
+The browser client is built using jquery, jkey, zip.js and bootstrap.
 Some bootstrap provided [Glyphicons](http://glyphicons.com) are also utilized.